nirajanp/aws-learning/README.md

     8. Add tags info, if you like.
     9. Click button __Next Review__
     10. Give name to this role and __Create Role__

+## IAM Security Tools

+### __IAM Credentials Report (account-level)__
+  * This report will contain list of all your account's user and the status of their various credentials.

+### __IAM Access Advisor (user-level)__
+  * Access advisor shows the service permissions granted to a user and when those services were last accessed.
+  * Using this tool we are able to see which permission are not used and reduce the permission the user can get to be inlined with the principle of least-privilege.

+## IAM Security Tools Hands on

+### __IAM Credentials Report (account-level)__
+  1. On the bottom left of IAM service click on __Credential Report__.
+  2. Click __Download Report__ which will be a .csv file.

+### __IAM Access Advisor (user-level)__
+  1. On IAM service click on __Users__
+  2. Click on user you want to find out what permission user has, for example _nirajan_ in my case.
+  3. Click on Access Advisor.
+This is going to show me services I have used.
+  4. This will show AWS services this user is using.
+If you want inline with the principle of least-privilege, then maybe it makes sense to remove the AWS services the user has not accessed.